Classical and Semiclassical Stability of Emergent Universes in Jordan-Brans-Dicke Theory: Introduction

 \section{Introduction}

-The standard cosmological model (SCM) \cite{weinberg,peebles,kolb} and the inflationary paradigm \cite{Guth1,Albrecht,Linde1,Linde2} are shown as a satisfactory description of our universe \cite{weinberg,peebles,kolb}.
-However, despite its great success, there are still important open questions to be answered.
-One of these questions is whether the universe had a definite origin, characterized by an initial singularity or if, on the contrary, it extends infinitely to the past, that is, it has always existed and it did not have a beginning.
-Spacetime singularity theorems have been developed in the inflationary context in order to show that the universe necessarily has a beginning.
-In other words, according to these theorems, the existence of an initial singularity can not be avoided even if the inflationary period occurs, see Refs.~\cite{Borde:1993xh,Borde:1997pp, Borde:2001nh, Guth:1999rh,Vilenkin:2002ev}.
-The existence of cosmological models that do not satisfy these initial singularity theorems are known as Emergent Universe models.
+The standard cosmological model \cite{weinberg,peebles,kolb} and the inflationary paradigm \cite{Guth1,Albrecht,Linde1,Linde2} have successfully provided a consistent description of the large-scale structure and evolution of our universe.
+However, despite this success, fundamental questions remain open.
+In particular, it is still unclear whether the universe had a definite origin characterized by an initial singularity, or whether it could be past-eternal, avoiding a beginning in a physical sense.
+In this context, spacetime singularity theorems developed within inflationary cosmology indicate that the universe is geodesically incomplete in the past \cite{Borde:1993xh,Borde:1997pp,Borde:2001nh, Guth:1999rh,Vilenkin:2002ev}.
+These theorems show that null and timelike geodesics are generically past-incomplete in inflationary models, independently of any energy condition, provided that the Hubble parameter remains strictly positive on average along past-directed geodesics.
+This result suggests that an initial singularity is difficult to avoid, even in inflationary scenarios.

-The emergent universe refers to models in which the universe emerges from a past eternal Einstein static state (ES), inflates, and then evolves into a hot big bang era.
-The EU is an attractive scenario since it avoids the initial singularity and provides a smooth transition towards an inflationary period.
+The search for cosmological scenarios without initial singularities has motivated the development of the so-called Emergent Universe (EU) models \cite{Ellis:2002we,Ellis:2003qz}.
+In these models, the universe emerges from a past-eternal Einstein static (ES) state, subsequently entering an inflationary phase and evolving into a standard hot Big Bang cosmology.
+The EU models evade the geometrical assumptions of the singularity theorems \cite{Borde:1993xh,Borde:1997pp,Borde:2001nh,Guth:1999rh,Vilenkin:2002ev}, thereby providing explicit examples of nonsingular inflationary universes.

-The original proposal for the emergent universe \cite{Ellis:2002we, Ellis:2003qz} hod an instability at the classical regime of the ES state.
-Subsequently several models intended to formulate a stable scenario have been given \cite{Mulryne:2005ef, Banerjee:2007qi, Lidsey:2006md, Mukherjee:2005zt, Nunes:2005ra, Mukherjee:2006ds, Guendelman:2015uca}, in particular the Jordan Brans Dicke models \cite{delCampo:2007mp, delCampo:2009kp, Labrana:2018bkw, Cossio:2018xor}.
-In this context, Mithani-Vilenkin in Refs.~\cite{Mithani:2011en}-\cite{Mithani:2014toa} have shown that certain classically stable static universes could be unstable semiclassically and collapse.
-In this work, we show that the EU models constructed in the context of a JBD theory \cite{delCampo:2007mp, delCampo:2009kp, Labrana:2018bkw} could have a stable ES regimene.
-Classically, which can have both classical stability and do not suffer the instability pointed out by Mithani-Vilenkin, if some extra conditions are assumed for the JBD potential, similar to the case studied in Ref.~\cite{delCampo:2015yfa}.